4 Minute Read

-Saving money is not a matter of math.
-It’s a matter of urgency.
+Saving money isn’t a matter of math.
+The secret to saving money is a matter of priorities.

 You May Also Like

 The hardest part of budgeting is finding a few minutes each month to actually make your budget.
 Life gets busy, after all!
 But the great thing about EveryDollar is that it saves you time by replicating your budget from the previous month.
 That way, all you have to do is make some minor adjustments (for that birthday gift or travel plan) and you’re good to go!

 Why Budgeting Is Our #1 Tip to Save Money

 When you make a zero-based budget, you’re effectively saying: “I chose to put my future needs before my present wants.”
 You see, it doesn’t matter how much money you make—it matters how you spend the money you make.
 Saving money has to be at the top of your priority list (and the top of your budget) before you’ll gain any real traction with your goals.

 Whether you’re saving for college tuition, plane tickets to a family reunion, new school clothes for the kids, retirement or anything else, start now by making your zero-based budget before the next month begins.
 It’s never too late to take control of your money!